DavidShemian/Tovala-Home-Exercise/README.md

 -   Swagger for api visualization

 This is not production-ready product, but I did try to make it an easy shift to production, if needed.</br>
-In case this project was to go to production, here are some of the things I would consider doing are:
+In case this project was to go to production, here are some of the things I would consider adding are:

 -   Add some more unit tests to the already existing e2e tests
 -   Add some CI/CD tools